LaraMilena3/LaraMilena-master-s-thesis-code/README.md

 In this File Species Sensitivity Distributions (SSDs) are created from the data.

 3. Venn diagrams:
-Venn diagrams were created to create an overview of the available data
+Venn diagrams were created to create an overview of the available data.

 4. SSD range comparison:
-This file creates boxplots of the range of the Species Sensitivity Distributions for acute and chronic data of every species group
+This file creates boxplots of the range of the Species Sensitivity Distributions for acute and chronic data of every species group.

 5. randomised SSD:
 Species Sensitivity Distributions were created with a random sample of tests.
 This was done to analyze the distribution of the meassured test concentrations